 - Dangers include giving away an asset that has a low basis resulting in a capital gains tax which could be far more expensive than simply paying the PA inheritance tax.

 - If you give away too much, you could be subject to federal gift taxes or generation skipping transfer taxes.

 - This could potentially cause problems if you wish to qualify for Medicaid.

-- An interesting planning opportunity is to by a long term care insurance policy that has a life insurance rider.
-This way if you don’t use up the LTC policy, it can pass tax free to your heirs.
+The death benefit paid out on a life insurance insurance policy is not subject to the Pennsylvania inheritance tax.
+So converting non-life insurance assets to life insurance will reduce the tax.
+Another interesting planning opportunity is to buy a long-term care insurance policy that has a life insurance rider.
+This way if you don’t use up the LTC policy, it can pass tax-free to your heirs.

 - If you have name your nieces and nephews the beneficiary of the life insurance and give the rest of your assets to your children, there will be a total PA inheritance tax of $45,000 (4.5% x $1M).